Pray for Eastern Christians - Catholic Bishops' Conference

-You can pray for Eastern Christians at Mass using this bidding prayer and a longer prayer provided by Fellowship and Aid to the Churches of the East (FACE).
+You can pray for Eastern Christians at Mass using this bidding prayer and a longer prayer provided by Fellowship and Aid to the Christians of the East (FACE).

 At Mass, parishes can add this intention to their own bidding prayers:

-Let us pray for peace in the world, especially in the Middle East and Ukraine.
-May the Christians in those lands be strengthened in their faith so that they may continue steadfastly to give witness to Jesus Christ.
-Lord, in your mercy.
+Let us pray for peace in the world, especially in Ukraine and the Middle East.
+May the Christians in these lands be strengthened in their faith so that they may continue steadfastly to give witness to Jesus Christ.

 +++

-This longer prayer for Eastern Christians is provided by Fellowship and Aid to the Churches of the East (FACE).
+This longer prayer for Eastern Christians is provided by Fellowship and Aid to the Christians of the East (FACE).

-Heavenly Father, we pray today for peace in the world,
+Heavenly Father, we pray today for peace in the world, especially in the Middle East and Ukraine.

 By your heavenly grace, strengthen the faith and hope of Eastern Christians.